Haskeeb265/obsidian-vault/3 - Main Notes/Introduction to Information Security.md

 > [!NOTE] Nonrepudiation
-> When a Sender sends a message and then denies it or when a reciever receives a message and then denies it.
+> When a Sender sends a message and then denies it or when a receiver receives a message and then denies it.
 Nonrepudiation protects both parties in this case.
-It helps with authen
+It helps with **authenticity and accountability** (additional security goals)

+---

+# Classification of Attacks
+There are 2 methods of attacking.
+## Method #1:
+**Passive Attacks**:
+- The attacker doesn't directly in
+**Active Attacks**: